jitseD/creative-conference/client/src/pages/tutorials/tutorial-1.md

 ### Step 6: Tuck the Top Flap Inside
 1. Fold the top flap down and tuck it inside the pocket.

-### Step 7: Shape the Flower
+### Step 7: Shape the Crane
-1. Gently pull the layers apart to create petals.
+1. Gently pull the layers apart to create the body and wings.
-2. Adjust and shape the flower as desired.
+2. Adjust the wings and tail as desired.

-### Optional: Enhancements
+### Conclusion
-- Use scissors to trim the edges for a more rounded look.
-- Apply a small amount of glue to secure the folds if needed.

 Congratulations!
-You've created a beautiful origami flower. 🌸
+You've successfully crafted an elegant origami crane.
+Place it on your desk, hang it as a decoration, or give it as a gift.
+Experiment with different paper sizes and patterns to create your unique flock of cranes.

+Remember, patience and practice are key to mastering the art of origami.
+Enjoy the process and continue exploring the world of paper folding!